drozhevskii/drozhevskii/README.md

 + 🎓 Graduated with B.S in Computational Data Science and M.S. in Applied Data Science
-+ 💪 Expert in classic ML algorithms for Big Data.
++ 💪 Expert in classic ML algorithms for Big Data, experienced with DL.
 + 🔥 Have cutting-edge research experience in NLP

 Check out my [website](https://danilarzh.wixsite.com/rozhevskii-ms) with my academic blog, publications, and portfolio.